apache/iceberg/examples/README.md

 - [Partitioned tabled](src/test/java/ReadFromPartitionedTableTest.java)

 ### A look at the metadata
 This section looks a little bit closer at the metadata produced by Iceberg tables.
-Consider an example where you've written a single json file to a table.
-Your metadata folder will look something like this:
+Consider an example where you've written some data to a table.
+Your files will look something like this:

 ```
 ├── data